DecisionsDev/odm-docker-kubernetes/authentication/README.md

 So, you must also provide the enterprise portal URL with the list of allowed domains.
 OPENID_ALLOWED_DOMAINS is a list of comma-separated values.
 Wildcard * is not accepted.
 Here is how to identify this issue:

-* Decision Center is not accessible and you see the following in the pod logs:
+* Decision Center is not accessible and you see the following message in the pod logs:
 ```
 com.ibm.rules.decisioncenter.web.core.filters.SecurityCheckPointFilter isRefererHeaderValid Invalid request [Referer - https://<external-idp-domain-name>/]{"method":"GET","URL":"https:\/\/<Decision_Center_URL>:443\/odm\/decisioncenter"}**
 ```